plantaseed/bambi/README.md

 You can then build and push this to you gcr under the tag custom_code_server:base and that will be used as base instead.

 ## Testing
-During a git commit the system whil run two test files, a file called unittest and one called integration test.
+During a git commit the system will run two test files, a file called unit test and one called integration test.
 They should be located in most outer layer of you git folder.
-In thees specify what tests to run.
+In these, specify what tests to run.
-In the unittest no system will have been built.
-In the integration test the system will be up to date with you changes. make integration tests agianst the dev cluster.
+In the unit test; no system will have been built.
+In the integration test; the system will be up to date with your changes.
+Make integration tests against the dev cluster.

 ## Deployment
-Deployment will be made to the cluster which matches the branch you are on. default whill be the one used for the development cluster
+Deployment will be made to the cluster which matches the branch you are on. default will be the one used for the development cluster
 ### Limitations
-Changes in a yaml file like a service or deployment will not be automaticly updated.
+Changes in a yaml file, like a service or deployment, will not be automatically updated.
 Please apply those to the relevant clusters.
-If you want to add a service, first you must deploy it to your cluster and also add it to the config yaml in the manager.
+To add a service, you must first deploy it to your cluster and add it to the config yaml in the manager.
 ### Spinnaker
-To have use another library like spinnaker, leave the git_branch part of you manager config empty and no deployment will be made with the code-server.
+To use another library like spinnaker, leave the git_branch part of you manager config empty and no deployment will be made with the code-server.

-## Deveolping services.
+## Developing services.
 To develop a service using Hot Reload you need to run the bambi-dev command.
 This will swap out one chosen deployment from the current cluster for a proxy created using Telepresence.
 There exists 3 varieties of this command, shown below:

 ```
 bambi-dev <SERVICENAME>         (Hot reload from inside the container.
 Requires reload program e.g. Nodemon)